 Scenario A - You would like clients who have not served the notice period or renewed to roll without any changes to the last price they paid before the contract ended (if you have multiple steps, that would be the last step).
 In this case, you will enable the rolling stage with the Existing price selected and a 0% price increase in the rolling stage.

 Scenario B - To motivate clients to renew faster and work within the limits of the T&Cs they’ve signed, you want to remove any special pricing you’ve applied to their memberships and ask them to pay the default price with a 2% increase.
-In this case, you will enable the rolling stage with List price selected and a 2% price increase in the rolling stage.
+In this case, you will enable the rolling stage with the List price selected and a 2% price increase in the rolling stage.

-Behavior of Rolling Contracts
+Rolling Contracts Behavior

 What happens after a rolling contract is signed?